Does your cottage get cold in the winter?

 You need to have pipes that don’t freeze and walls that prevent heating leaks.
 Insulation isn’t always on the top of everybody’s list.
 In some cases, it’s all about adding more heat than you’re losing.

-If your case is the latter, then you already understand how much effort goes into beating the cold.
+If your case is the latter, than you already understand how much effort goes into beating the cold.
 Whether you’re using electric baseboard heaters, electric space heaters, or a wood-burning stove.
 You’re either stoking the fire constantly or paying big time on your hydro bill.

 For those of you who have already winterized their cottage: what are you doing to heat it?
 If your answer is ductless heat pumps, then you’re way ahead of the game.
 Insulation paired with a ductless heat pump is the ideal situation for using your cottage year-round.